jverbraeken/DoodleJump/docs/feedback.md

 - Naming = 10
 - Comments = 9: some inline comments could clear up some of the longer methods
 - Building = 9: one failing pr merged, some chains of failing builds (although they were explained in the retrospective :) )
-- Testing = 3: coverage way to low, get this up quickly.
+- Testing = 6: coverage still too low, get this up quickly.
 This should have a higher priority than arbitrary features.
 - Tooling = 7: mostly correctly setup (except for the maven build not failing on checkstyle errors, add this), but a lot of checkstyle/pmd/findbugs errors.
 Fix those or explain why you can't
 - Branching = 10: excellent
 - Code review = 9: very good! keep this up.